Blog

 It’s also important to check all references the candidate provides.
 References help you verify a candidate’s education, work experience, and skills.
 Some references will also be able to elaborate on a candidate’s work ethic and personality.

 If necessary, you can go beyond a candidate’s preferred references to verify their resume.
-You can ask a candidate to provide a transcript or copy of their diploma to verify their education.
+For example, when hiring for an entry-level role, you can ask a candidate to provide a transcript or copy of their diploma to verify their education.
 Also, your HR department can contact past employers to confirm job history.

 Review their social media profiles

 A candidate’s social media can reveal their personality, their values, and even their communication skills.
-Reviewing their public posts is just one more way to vet a candidate — and potentially avoid a PR nightmare.
+Reviewing their public posts is just one more way to vet a candidate.

 Run a background check